Super women and console wars: what awaits us in 2020

-“This is not the time to die” - the 25th James Bond film (although there were three more films that, as a rule, are not considered “official”) will be the last appearance of the British actor Daniel Craig in this role.
+No Time to Die - 25 James Bond (although there were three other films that are generally not considered “official”) British actor Daniel Craig's last appearance in this role.

-Of course, there will be a lot of talk and theories regarding the next incarnation of the famous secret agent, especially considering that in the film Craig plays Bond, who, among others, is faced with the new female agent “00”.
+There will certainly be plenty of talk and theories regarding the next incarnation of the famous secret agent, especially considering that in the film Craig plays a retired Bond who, among others, faces a new female agent “00”.

-“Slow travels” arose several years ago as another direction of “slow movement” - a culture of a general slowdown in the rhythm of life.
+"Slow travel" emerged several years ago as another area of "slow movement" - a culture of general slowing down of the rhythm of life.

-However, the propaganda of the “advantages of trains over airplanes” has gained new meaning after climate activist Greta Tunberg made it part of her campaign against climate change.
+However, propaganda for “trains over airplanes” took on new meaning after climate activist Greta Thunberg made it part of her campaign against climate change.